0x20/hackerspace-blueprint/5-membership.md

 They are responsible for

-- Creating and patching the guidelines and the system.
+- Creating and patching Hack the Hackerspace.
 - Solve problems when do-ocracy cannot fix them.
 - Electing the board during a General Assembly.
 - Organize workshops, events, lectures.